-For more information, please visit the Department of Criminal Justice website.
+For more information, please visit the School of Criminology and Criminal Justice website.

 Economics is the study of how individuals and societies organize the production and distribution of goods and services.
 This involves a historical understanding of how our economy has developed and how people in various groups (according to gender, race, and class) have been affected by it.
 One of the tools economics provides is the ability to analyze the possible costs and benefits of competing alternatives.
 It provides a framework through which difficult choices can be analyzed, whether an individual should go to college now or later, or whether a firm should invest its money in more machines or offer a bonus to its labor force, or whether a government should spend money on schools or military hardware.

 Training in economics provides excellent preparation for careers in industry, government, and many professions including law, education, public administration, and management.